 She was trained in Classics at the University of Florence, at the École Normale Supérieure and at the École Pratique des Hautes Études (Paris), where she received a Master’s degree and was initiated to Greek Papyrology.
 She then perfected her papyrological skills in Late Antique documents at the 9th Summer Institute in Papyrology (Princeton University, 2014).

-She obtained her PhD title at the École Pratique des Hautes Études in 2018.
-Her dissertation concerned the edition and re-edition of the Greek letters of the archive of Dioscorus of Aphrodite (Title: Communiquer par écrit dans l’Égypte de l’Antiquité tardive: les lettres grecques des archives de Dioscore d’Aphrodité [Égypte, VIe s. apr.
-J.-C.]).
-As a postdoctoral fellow of the ERC project EVWRIT, she will investigate the graphic conventions in use according to documentary types, developing the recent theory of “paléographie signifiante”.
-She is also participating in the edition of papyri from the collection of the Bibliothèque Nationale de France.
-Her research interests include documentary papyrology, Late Antique epistolography, communication practices and Greek-Coptic language contacts.
+She obtained her PhD title at the École Pratique des Hautes Études in 2018 with a dissertation on the Greek letters of the archive of Dioscorus of Aphrodite (Title: Communiquer par écrit dans l’Égypte de l’Antiquité tardive: les lettres grecques des archives de Dioscore d’Aphrodité [Égypte, VIe s. apr.
+J.-C.], supervisor: Jean-Luc Fournet), the richest papyrological archive from Byzantine age.